BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 just making a value or function `constexpr` doesn't force the compiler to run it a compile time.

-we can make the value _static_, which forecs the compiler to compute the value at compile time, but also requires it to be const.
+we can make the value _static_, which forces the compiler to compute the value at compile time, but also requires it to be const.

 we can use `constinit`, but it also has to be static.